Getting Up to Speed on Multi-Agent Systems, Part 1: The Landscape

 Dynamic group composition

 These papers are all proofs of concept.
 They show that multi-agent coordination is viable for some task, demonstrate the idea works on a benchmark, and argue that their particular coordination structure beats simpler baselines.
 CAMEL uses two agents role-playing.
 Generative Agents uses memory streams and reflection in a social simulation.
 Du et al. uses multi-round debate between identical model instances.
 ChatDev chains pairwise dialogues into a software development pipeline.
 MetaGPT replaces dialogue with structured artifacts and real test execution.
 AutoGen is a framework for building whatever topology you want.
+AgentVerse emphasizes dynamic group composition: the system can recruit specialists and reshape the team as the task proceeds.

 The wave-1 papers share three assumptions that look very different in hindsight.
 First, they assume the benchmarks they run on are the task.
 Second, they treat failure as a termination condition: when the system stops converging, it just stops.
 Third, they trust agents to coordinate without formal concurrency control, shared memory protocols, or recovery paths.
 These assumptions are where wave 2 would later start to push back.